TheNetworkGuy/netbox-zabbix-sync/tests/functional/README.md

 the only way to reach.
 Per-test devices come from the `device_factory` fixture and per-test VMs from `vm_factory`.

+Both factories allocate a unique IP by default, out of `10.128/9`, which is kept clear of every hard-coded address in the suite.
+Pass `address=` only when the test asserts on the value; NetBox rejects a duplicate address globally, so a shared default would make any two-device test fail for a reason unrelated to what it is testing.
+Both factories also register their object for cleanup *before* creating its interface and IP, so a failure part-way through still tears down.

 The seeded template is `Linux by SNMP`, and that pairing is deliberate: a device with no `zabbix` config context gets an **SNMP** interface (`host.py:496` calls `set_default_snmp()`; only VMs default to agent), and Zabbix refuses to link an